JosephTate796/Microsoft-Sentinel-and-Honeypot-Project/README.md

 <h2>Description</h2>
-This home lab project consist of creating an Azure virtual machine and setting it up as a honeypot to see how often the machine would be brute-forced.
+This home lab project consist of setting up Microsoft Sentinel and an Azure Virtual Machine.
+I set the VM as a honeypot to see live attacks and how often the machine would be brute-forced.
 I created an allow all rule in the firewall to make it discoverable to the public internet and turned off Windows Firewall on the VM.
-I created a log analytic workspace and connected it to the VM.
-I setup Azure Sentinel and connected it to the log analytic workspace.
-I enabled gathering VM logs in Microsoft Defender for the Cloud.
+I connected the VM to my log analytic workspace.
 I used a powershell script to run in background of the VM to collect failed logon attempts from Event Viewer.
 I'm able to see IP addresses, geolocation data and the usernames used during attacks.
 The collected data is saved in a file on the VM and pulled into the log analytic workspace.
 I ran a query in Sentinal to pull failed logon attempts in the log and created a map to show where the attacks were coming from.
 <br />